cayneplatam484bc/giggle-os-skills/README.md

 ```

 Each "skill" is a structured `skill.md` file that instructs the LLM on:
-- What kind of app to build (game, story, music, art, science, tool)
+- What kind of app to build (game, story, music, art, science, tool, BNB)
 - What patterns and techniques to use
 - How to adapt content for the child's age
 - What constraints to follow (no external assets, touch-first, etc.)